jfilter/german-lemmatizer-docker/README.md

   <img src="matt-artz-353291-unsplash.jpg" alt="Scissors">
 </div>

-# `German Lemmatizer`

-Combining the Power of Several Tools for [Lemmatization](https://en.wikipedia.org/wiki/Lemmatisation) of German Text.
+# German Lemmatizer Docker Image

+A Docker image to [lemmatize](https://en.wikipedia.org/wiki/Lemmatisation) German texts.

 Built upon:

 -   [IWNLP](https://github.com/Liebeck/spacy-iwnlp) uses the crowd-generated token tables on [de.wikitionary](https://de.wiktionary.org/).
 -   [GermaLemma](https://github.com/WZBSocialScienceCenter/germalemma): Looks up lemmas in the [TIGER Corpus](http://www.ims.uni-stuttgart.de/forschung/ressourcen/korpora/TIGERCorpus/) and uses [Pattern](https://www.clips.uantwerpen.be/pattern) as a fallback for some rule-based lemmatizations.

-`German Lemmatizer` works as follows.
+It works as follows.
 First [spaCy](https://spacy.io/) tags the token with POS.
 Then `German Lemmatizer` looks up lemmas on IWNLP and GermanLemma.
 If they disagree, choose the one from IWNLP.
 If they agree or only one tool finds it, take it.
 Try to preserve the casing of the original token.

+You may want to use the Python wrapper: [German Lemmatizer](https://github.com/jfilter/german-lemmatizer)

 ## Installation